Shirlyngit/Shirlyngit/README.md

-- 👋 Hi, I’m @Shirlyngit
+Hi, I’m Shirlyne !

-- 👀 I’m interested in Data Analytics applied in the Finance world
-- 🌱 I’m currently learning Machine Learning Algorithms
-- 💞️ I’m looking to collaborate on Machine Learning and Fintech product development projects
+- With a strong background in Finance and Project Management, I am commited to continuous learning of Data tools and Machine Learning Algorithms.
+I’m looking to collaborate on Machine Learning and Fintech product development projects

-- 📫 How to reach me via my email: shirlyneodhiambo@gmail.com
-- 😄 Pronouns: She/Her
+ I’m currently learning Machine Learning Algorithms

-- ⚡ Fun fact: I do alot of videography and fashion influencing during my free time!
+⚡ Fun fact: I do alot of videography and fashion influencing during my free time!
 - Check my instagram to see more of my videography and fashion projects : @bombshirrr

 <!---